 Summary of requirement: A strategic plan must describe the relationship between the general goals and objectives in the strategic plan and the performance goals (and indicators) in the annual performance plan.

-Performance goals and performance indicators in an annual performance plan should be based on the general goals and objectives in a strategic plan.
+Performance goals and performance indicators in your agency's annual performance plan should be based on the general goals and objectives in your strategic plan.

 The updated strategic plan should briefly outline: